nrsyed/nrsyed.com/content/blog/pb-scraper3.md

     await manager.content_queue.put(thread)
 {{< / highlight >}}

-This is similar to adding a user except there's a `"type"` key that tells ScraperManager.run() which Database method to call.
-In this case, its value is `"thread`".
-Here's how the ScraperManager uses that info:
+This is similar to adding a user to the user queue except there's a `"type"` key that tells ScraperManager.run() which Database method to call.
+Here is the relevant logic in ScraperManager.run():

 {{< highlight python "linenos=true,linenostart=201" >}}
         type_to_insert_func = {